Poincar\'e duality for loop spaces: Introduction

 (e) Many results concerning $\bullet$ and $\oast$ arise in dual pairs.
 For example, the {\em critical levels} $\Cr(X)$ for $X\in H_*\Lambda$ and ${\rm cr}(x)$ for $x\in H^*(\Lambda,\Lambda_0)$ defined in~\cite{Goresky-Hingston} satisfy the dual inequalities

-See Section~\ref{sec:applications} for more details on this and other pairs of dual results concerning relations to the based loop space, manifolds all of whose geodesics are closed, Bott index iteration, level-potency, and homotopy invariance.
-Can each such dual pair be derived from one common result, with a unified proof, via some kind of duality?
+See \S\ref{sec:applications} for more details on this and other pairs of dual results concerning relations to the based loop space, manifolds all of whose geodesics are closed, Bott index iteration, and level-potency.
+Can each such dual pair be derived from one common result, with a unified proof, via some kind of ''Poincar\'e duality''?